sematext/docs/docs/guide/alerts-and-events-guide.md

 title: Alerts and Events Guide
-description: Sematext Cloud alerting tools provide flexible centralized notification system that lets you manage alert policies and alert conditions across your whole stack.
+description: Sematext Cloud alerting tools provide flexible centralized notification system that lets you manage alert rules and alert conditions across your whole stack.
 Use events to correlate them with metrics and/or logs, and see what is happening with a server or whole cluster across your IT infrastructure

 A software developer may need alert notifications for both front-end and back-end performance, where operations personnel may need them for poor back-end performance, such as server memory or CPU performance.

 Given there are different system administration and devops teams across your IT department, a good alerting practices require:

-- Policies to address alerting requirements and personnel that is responsible for them.
+- Rules to address alerting requirements and personnel that is responsible for them.

 - Criteria that triggers alerts for monitored resources and apps in your IT architecture.